boxxyhf/RobinsonPwner/README.md

 ## Idea & Realization

-At first this started out as a joke, @bxy tested the website, found a way to auto-vote, and got the idea to create a script to auto-vote, which @bermdingetje created and optimized.
+At first this started out as a joke, @boxxyhf tested the website, found a way to auto-vote, and got the idea to create a script to auto-vote, which @bermdingetje created and optimized.

 But now that the voting closes we thought it was time to release the code, so everyone can learn and benefit from it